serolrom/Sergio/README.md

 In addition to the above social media channels, you can reach me by e-mail.
 Just use my nickname without blanks and send it to gmail.
 Same goes for my personal mail account.
 I promise I'll do my best to separate you from the spam and answer!

+## What's next

+Enough for a 'home page'.
+Next is (that is, there _will_ be) a link pointing to some more content.
+I found that blogs don't work for me, so I'll post whatever content I feel like publishing, not necessarily fitting tags like _blog, journal, gallery_, etc...

+Thanks for dropping by!
+_Sergio_

+_This entry was last modified on 2019-07-04_
+_All rights reserved_